Deep French Nails Are The Throwback Trend Set To Be On Everyone’s Tips

 Red Wine

-Nail artist Stacey Machin’s cherry red French takes a classic color but gives it a contemporary update with those extended tips — and it works just as well now as it will in fall and winter.
-Manucurist Nail Polish in Dark Pansy, $14, is the ultimate burgundy shade.
+Nail artist Stacey Machin’s cherry red French takes a classic colour but gives it a contemporary update with those extended tips — and it works just as well now as it will in autumn and winter.
+Manucurist Nail Polish in Dark Pansy, £14, is the ultimate burgundy shade.

 Sharp Stiletto